 What is WJEC ?

 Have you ever been to the World Journalism Education Congress?
-What a unique place to meet journalism educators colleagues from all around the world.
-Every three year, the international community of journalism education gather in one place to share their best teaching practices and to listen to top-notch research papers, all dedicated to one thing: journalism education.
+What a unique place to meet journalism educators and colleagues from all around the world.
+Every three years, the international community of journalism education get together to share their best teaching practices and to listen to top-notch research papers, all dedicated to journalism education.

 Have a look at our trailer: